home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 #### Starting fresh with the Android app
 At times you may need to start fresh with the Android app as a new feature may not be working properly or something odd happens.

+1. Check that Home Assistant Core and the Android app are up to date.
-1. Clear Storage or App data in Android app
+2. Clear Storage or App data in Android app.
-2. In Home Assistant navigate to Configuration > Integration.
+3. In Home Assistant navigate to Configuration > Integration.
 Remove the mobile app entry for the device in question.
-3. Restart Home Assistant
+4. Restart Home Assistant.
-4. Log back into Android app
+5. Log back into Android app.
-5. Restart Home Assistant once more to register the `notify.mobile_app` service call
+6. Restart Home Assistant once more to register the `notify.mobile_app` service call.

 #### Location is not updating in Android app
 If you find that location updates are not coming in here are a few things to check.